 10-day Japan Itinerary for First Time Visitors

-Here’s a sample 10-day Japan itinerary for first time visitors.
+Here’s my 10-day Japan itinerary for first time visitors.
 This assumes you’re flying in Osaka and flying out in Tokyo.
 If you will be flying in and out of Tokyo/Osaka, make sure to allocate some time for traveling back to the city.

 Osaka and Kyoto (Days 1-4)